-For maximum visibility, install only enough lenses to last during a work period, but no more than five, or, no more than three when using an intermediate lens.
+For maximum visibility, install only enough lenses to last during a work period, but no more than three.
 Preparing lenses in the following manner will permit the outer lenses to be torn off while blasting to expose a fresh lens as needed, while preserving the innermost perforated lens to protect the intermediate lens.

-- 9.1.1.1 Unlatch and open the window frame and remove remnants of old lenses. - 9.1.1.2 Inspect the window gasket and inner lens.
-If necessary replace per Section 9.2. - 9.1.1.3 Arrange the stack of lenses on the inside of the opened window frame so the straight edge is toward the top of the frame, and the pull-tabs are at the hinged end, as shown in Figure 6. - 9.1.1.4 Place the open slot on the latch end over the locating lug. - 9.1.1.5 Insert the pull-tabs through the frame opening. - 9.1.1.6 Place the pull-tab cutout over the lug on the outside of the window frame.
-The lens perforations should line up close to the window frame opening when the frame is closed and latched. - 9.1.1.7 When using an intermediate lens, install the intermediate lens atop the perforated lenses while the window frame is open. - 9.1.1.8 Close and latch the window frame to secure all lenses.
+- 9.1.1.1 Stack up to three lenses on a clean, flat surface.
+Arrange them with the flat-edge at the top and the pull-tabs on the left.
+Fold up the pull-tab on the center lens up, so the pull tab is against the top lens. - 9.1.1.2 Unlatch the window frame and remove remnants of old lenses. - 9.1.1.3 Inspect the window gasket and inner lens.
+If necessary replace per Section 9.2. - 9.1.1.4 Place the stack of lenses inside of the opened window frame.
+Align them with the straight edge toward the top of the frame, and the pull-tabs at the hinged end. - 9.1.1.5 Insert the pull-tab of the outermost lens through the frame opening.
+The pull-tab of the innermost lens should remain on the inside.
+Placing the pull-tabs as described will prevent unintentional removal of the last lens and prolong the life of the intermediate lens.

+- 9.1.1.6 Secure the lenses to the frame by pressing the lens mounting holes on the pull-tab end of the lenses onto the mushroom-shaped locating lugs.
+The slots on the other end of the lenses fit over the locating lugs on the latch end of the frame. - 9.1.1.7 Using the same locators, install the intermediate lens atop the perforated lenses while the window frame is open.